miguelmota/mootron/README.md

 # Other stuff

 I also have [tmux](http://tmux.sourceforge.net/) and [Powerline](https://github.com/Lokaltog/powerline) installed.
 I can't gurantee that it will look exactly the same for you because of all the other stuff I have installed.
 If you're curious here are all my [dotfiles](https://github.com/miguelmota/dotfiles) and [vim config](https://github.com/miguelmota/dotvim).
+To get the Powerline symbols, use the Deja Vu Sans Mono for Powerline font.

 # Sources